BShraman/hf-distilbert/README.md

 ## Notebooks Provided

 Additionally, there are two notebooks provided:
-1. **Training Process in Google Colab**: Demonstrates the training process in Google Colab.
+1. **Training Process in Google Colab**: Demonstrates the training process in Google Colab [here](https://github.com/BShraman/hf-distilbert/tree/main/google-colab).
-2. **Running the Model in a Docker Container**: Shows how to run the model in a Docker container.
+2. **Running the Model in a Docker Container**: Shows how to run the model in a Docker container [here](https://github.com/BShraman/hf-distilbert/tree/main/notebook).

 Using the Docker container ensures a consistent and isolated environment, making it easier to deploy the model on different systems.